-Just over half of members stated that they spend more time on Council business than expected when they became a councillor and over recent years almost three quarters stated that they spend more time on Council business than they used to.
+hours per week (spent) on council business, the largest chunk of which was on council meetings (8 hours)".
+Just over half of Members stated that they spend more time on Council business than expected when they became a councillor and over recent years almost three quarters stated that they spend more time on Council business than they used to.
 It is worth noting that the challenges of the current coronavirus health pandemic have had a significant impact on workload, and due to social distancing measures, it has led to an increase in remote communications rather than face-to-face interaction.
-Other reasons provided for an increase in hours spent on Council business include easier communication and accessibility between constituents and members via social media; becoming more well-known in the community the longer a member is appointed; the change from a Cabinet to Committee system of governance; increased responsibilities; becoming double or triple-hatted (representing constituents at Parish and County level); greater pressures on councils from central government; and, reacting to more objections, activism, and misinformation via social media.
+Other reasons provided for an increase in hours spent on Council business include easier communication and accessibility between constituents and Members via social media; becoming more well-known in the community the longer a Member is appointed; the change from a Cabinet to Committee system of governance; increased responsibilities; becoming double or triple-hatted (representing constituents at Parish and County level); greater pressures on councils from central government; and, reacting to more objections, activism, and misinformation via social media.
 The issues from constituents that have been highlighted as increasing the workload are complexities in planning applications, flooding, speeding, parking, dogs, green, and environment.
 A number of members also commented on their appointment to outside bodies which will also impact the amount of time spent on council business.

-With respect to member development there is a cross party Member Development Steering Group that considers all the training and wellbeing needs of elected members and it is envisaged that this group will continue under the new governance framework with recommendations being made direct to the overarching policy committee.
+With respect to member development there is a cross party Member Steering Group that considers all the training and wellbeing needs of elected members and it is envisioned that this group will continue under the new governance framework with recommendation being made direct to the overarching policy committee.
 The ultimate purpose of the work of the Steering Group is to champion learning and to ensure that all members are provided with opportunities for training and development which allows them to work effectively as a local community representative and member of the council.
 Members at Fylde adopt the LGA definition of the role and it is also defined in Part 2 of the constitution 2.03.
 Members are trained in their role at induction, provided with a mentor, and regular training sessions are made available including digital transformation with incentives, wellbeing support, and leadership skills.
 The group has achieved the North West Elected Member Development Charter Level 1 and 2.

-Appendix J - Member Development Plan Appendix K - Members Survey Results
+Appendix J - Member Development Plan Appendix K - Members Survey Results How do councillors deal with their casework?
+Do they pass it on to council officers?
+Or do they take a more Key lines of Casework in-depth approach to resolving issues? explanation What support do members receive?